FireSquid6/elysia-smart-static/README.md

 # elysia-smart-static
 Elysia smart static is a fork of elysia static plugin that provides a tiny bit of extra functionality.
 It will:

-1. Assume the user is looking for a `.html` file if no file extension is specified (i.e. /docs/getting-started -> /docs/getting-started.html)
+1. Assume the user is looking for a `.html` file if no file extension is specified (i.e. `/docs/getting-started` -> `/docs/getting-started.html`)
-2. Handle checking for index files (i.e. /docs/getting-started -> /docs/getting-started/index.html).
+2. Handle checking for index files (i.e. `/docs/getting-started -> /docs/getting-started/index.html`).

+Essentially, this plugin allows elysia to just serve a folder.

 If the user gives the route `/docs/getting-started` and both the files `/docs/getting-started.html` and `/docs/getting-started/index.html` exist, the one without the index will be preferred.
 A warning should be printed to the console if this happens.